 Digital photographs depicting the species and its habitat (one set only per species);

-Any invasivefound in the study area will be mapped with a polygon.
-Metadata to be collected at the time of survey will include location, plant population estimated sizeStep 3 – Prepare Vegetation Map
+Any NNIP species found in the study area will be mapped with a polygon.
+Metadata to be collected at the time of survey will include location and plant population estimated size.
+In instances where one polygon represents multiple co-occurring NNIP species, each species in the polygon and their respective population size will be recorded in the metadata.

+Step 3 – Prepare Vegetation Map

-Vegetation types will be mapped covering the Study Area.
+Vegetation types and other habitats will be mapped covering the Study Area.
 Where vegetation overlaps with another type of mapping unit, such as a tree canopy over water or roads, the area will be mapped according to the uppermost layer of vegetation.
-A minimum mapping unit of 0.1 acre will be used when differentiating vegetation types.
-Some vegetation types may be mapped below the level of 0.1 acre, such as vegetation types typically associated with wetland features, at the discretion of the surveyors.
-Vegetation mapping will occur concurrently with surveys for Target Species.
+A minimum mapping unit of 0.1 acre will be used when differentiating vegetation types and other habitats.
+Some vegetation types and other habitats may be mapped below the level of 0.1 acre, such as vegetation types typically associated with wetland features, at the discretion of the surveyors.
+Vegetation mapping will occur concurrently with surveys for target species.
 Vegetation mapping will not require surveyors to physically access each mapped polygon but be mapped from appropriate vantage points to view the Study Area.

-For each vegetation type observed in the field, species composition and percent cover will be recorded on vegetation mapping forms.
+For each vegetation type or other habitat observed in the field, species composition and percent cover will be recorded on vegetation mapping forms.
 Nomenclature of vegetation types will follow that of the Manual of California Vegetation Online (CNPS 2026b) to allow for importing into CDFW’s Vegetation Classification and Mapping Program (CDFW 2025) as a requirement to the Protocols for Surveying and Evaluating Impacts to Special Status Native Plant Populations and Sensitive Natural Communities (CDFW 2018).
 If a vegetation type is recorded that does not conform to a described vegetation type, a new name will be created conforming to the general format of the Manual of California Vegetation Online (CNPS 2026b).
-These vegetation layers will be used to inform components of Study TR-3, as it can be imported into the California Wildlife Habitat Relationships (CWHR) model.
+These vegetation and other habitat layers will be used to inform components of Study TR-3, as it can be imported into the California Wildlife Habitat Relationships (CWHR) model.

 Step 4 - Analysis